ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 : WebTransport over HTTP/2 supports pooling, as multiple transports using WebTransport over HTTP/2 may share the same underlying HTTP/2 connection and therefore share a congestion controller and other transport context.
+Note that WebTransport streams over HTTP/2 are contained within a single HTTP/2 stream and do not compete with other pooled WebTransport sessions for per-stream resources.

 Connection Mobility: